Achilleas Kostoulas

 Estimating statistical significance

 Sometimes, when analysing data, you may have to comment on the difference between two sets of responses.
 It is very unlikely that both sets will have identical central tendencies, but just stating that one is larger than the other is not very helpful.
-We also need to explain whether this difference means something, or whether it was just a product of chance.
+We also need to explain if this difference is a product of chance or whether it actually means something.
 To do this, you need to estimate the if the difference is statistically significant.

 To estimate statistical significance, you need two numbers: the p-value (a metric that shows how likely it is for your results to be due to chance), and a cut-off value (which indicates how certain you need to be).
 The p-value depends the difference between the items you are comparing, on the distribution of your results (which are provided in the student’s question above), and your sample size (which are not), so it is difficult to tell, on the basis of the information in the example, whether the findings are likely to be significant.
 It is a fairly complicated calculation, but if you’re using a statistical analysis package, the p-value will be automatically calculated and displayed in the output.